Route: Kazakhstan (Almaty-Taraz-Shymkent-Shaulder-Turkestan-Sairam), Uzbekistan (Tashkent-Samarkand-Bukhara)

 Day 7.
 Samarkand - Bukhara (Uzbekistan)

 Breakfast at the hotel.
 Continue sightseeing: visit the mosque named after Hazret-Hyzr - an Islamic saint and eternal wanderer.
 He was esteemed as giving richness and good luck in far voyages and trade (XIX c.), cathedral mosque Bibi-Khanym that was named after the oldest wife of Tamerlan (XIV c.), the architectural complex Shahi-Zinda (Alive king) - necropolis on the slope of the Afrosiab hill is connected with Kusam ibn Abbas - the cousin of Prophet Muhammad (XI - XVcc).
 Further visit to eastern Siyob Bazaar for dried fruits, sweets and souvenirs.

-Lunch at local restaurant.
-After lunch depart Samarkand and drive to Bukhara (280 km, 4 hours).
+In the afternoon depart Samarkand and drive to Bukhara (280 km, 4 hours).
 Upon arrival Arrive in Bukhara, check in to the hotel.
 Free time.
-Dinner at local restaurant.
-Overnight at the hotel in Bukhara
+Overnight at the hotel in Bukhara.

 Day 8.
 Bukhara (Uzbekistan)